Here's how you can get started with QR codes in the Beaconstac dashboard. After you sign up, you will be able to start creating QR codes.

 You can customize your static QR Code in a similar fashion to dynamic QR Codes.
 Refer to Step 4 in the creation of dynamic QR codes.

 Note - You cannot apply passwords to static QR Codes.
 When dealing with sensitive content, we recommend using dynamic QR Codes.

 Step 4: Download your QR Code

-Just as in dynamic QR Codes, you can name your QR Code, assign labels, save design and download your QR Code in 5 different formats.
+Just as in dynamic QR Codes, you can name your QR Code, assign labels, save the design and download your QR Code in 5 different formats.

-However, remember that any change you make to this QR Code is final and alterations cannot be made further.
+However, remember that any change you make to this QR Code is final, and alterations cannot be made further.
 You will also notice that you cannot edit a static QR Code from the QR Code menu.